micmejia/bible-dump/AMPC/Luke/Luke 13.md

-But He will say, I tell you, I do not know where [[^n]what household--certainly not Mine] you come from; depart from Me, all you wrongdoers!
+But He will say, I tell you, I do not know where [what household--certainly not Mine] you come from; depart from Me, all you wrongdoers!